 Trouble falling asleep when that particular figure is not there

-Feeling anxious whenever thoughts of losing someone or separated from a particular someone
+Feeling anxious whenever thoughts of losing someone or being separated from a particular someone

 Physical complaints such as a headache or a stomach ache